sayanar/video-posts-webcam-recorder/readme.txt

 Tested up to: 3.9.1
 Stable tag: trunk

 The Video Posts Webcam Recorder allows the WordPress administrators and authors to record and insert videos in their posts.
-A supported rtmp host is required.

-Supports playback with JwPlayer plugin and HTML5 playback if conversion is supported by host.

 == Description ==
 The Video Posts Webcam Recorder allows the WordPress administrators and authors to record and insert videos in their posts.